omar-hindawi98/workit_arbetsprov/README.md

 Builds the app for production to the `build` folder.\
 It optimizes the code for best performance in production mode.
 The build is minified and the filenames include the hashes.

+The builded files can then be run on a webservice for production.